Z-omo/print_frame/readme.md

 pFrame.printThis(content, myCallback);
 ```

 PrintFrame can also take a third argument to set a title string from which PrintFrame will format a URL safe name.
-This is useful, when the user chooses to print to PDF from the browser print dialog – the URL safe name is used as the PDF filename.
+This is useful when the user chooses to print to PDF from the browser print dialog – the URL safe name is used as the PDF filename.

 ```javascript
 const content = '<h1>My printed content</h1>';